Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 The quickest way to get started and experiment with the playbook is by leveraging Vagrant to create a Virtualbox virtual machine to act as the control node **and** the target host.

-1. Ensure your local machine has 10G of memory and 4 CPUs
+1. Ensure your local machine has a minimum of 10G of memory and 4 CPUs
 2. Clone this repository to your local machine
 3. Install [Vagrant](https://www.vagrantup.com/downloads)
 4. Install [Virtualbox](https://www.virtualbox.org/wiki/Downloads)